-Anatomical Landmark: The origin of the bulb is visible not in the anterior wall, but on the posterior wall.
-The origin appears to be located at y = -0.2 cm.
+Anatomical Landmark: The origin of the bulb is visible not in the anterior wall but on the posterior wall.
+The origin appears to be located at y = -0.2cm.

 Posterior Wall: B5 is clearly visible from y = -0.4cm to y = +0.4cm.
-Within this range, the interface is distinct and continuous, and measurements by be made with confidence.
-Above the range B5 is less distinct; (y = +0.4cm to y = +0.8cm); however, measurements may still be made.
+Within this range the interface is distinct and continuous, and measurements may be made with confidence.
+Above the range B5 is less distinct; (y = +0.4cm to y = +0.8cm) however, measurements may still be made.
 B4 is also visible, although this boundary is not as distinct.
 B4 could be identified from y = 0.0cm to y = +0.4cm.

-Anterior Wall: B2 can be identified from y = -0.5cm to $y = \pm 0.5$ cm.
-Although there is not a continuous dark bank to the right of B2, there is a distinct bright to "dark" transition along the interface and these measurements may be made with a fair amount of confidence.
-B3 is visible, although not continuous, from y = -0.7cm to $y = \pm 0.3$ cm.
-In the middle of the image, B2 and B3 appear to be adjacent (no dark band between).
+Anterior Wall: B2 can be identified from y = -0.5cm to y = +0.5cm.
+Although there is not a continuous dark band to the right of B2, there is a distinct bright to "dark" transition along the interface and the measurements may be made with a fair amount of confidence.
+B3 is visible, although not continuous, from y = -0.7cm to y = +0.3cm.
+In the middle of the image B2 and B3 appear to be adjacent (no dark band between).
 Turning down the monitor gain may make it easier to identify B3 at this point.